 Having successfully managed an active lifestyle, a full time job, and going to school to pursue her passion, Angie understands the challenges and stress that a busy schedule can bring.
 She believes that balance is the key to health, and uses this as a guiding principal in her approach to treating her patients, regardless of what ails them.

 Angie currently has office hours at the Loop office Mondays through Thursdays and Saturdays.

 Michael Jamlang, Licensed Acupuncturist

-Michael Jamlang is a licensed acupuncturist and a lecturer in Midwest College of Oriental Medicine.
+Michael Jamlang is a licensed acupuncturist and a lecturer at Midwest College of Oriental Medicine.

-For the past few years, Mike has been gathering knowledge in different clinics with differing specialties.
+For the past several years, Mike has been gathering knowledge in different clinics with differing specialties.
 He started assessing problems and giving treatments as a massage therapist in 2005 but became keenly aware of the restrictions of a purely musculo-skeletal approach.
 Some patients would come back with the same problem week after week.
-Mike strove to be a better practitioner for his clients first by learning more within the massage field earning a certification in structural therapy, but, then, also ultimately learning a totally new field of therapy.
-Mike chose Chinese Medicine due to its multivaried approach to a problem.
+Mike strove to be a better practitioner for his clients, first by learning more within the massage field and earning a certification in structural therapy, and then by learning a totally new field of therapy.
+Mike chose Chinese Medicine due to its multivaried and holistic approach to a problem.

-After gaining experience in clinic to be fluent in Chinese Medicine, Mike continued to push himself to learn more by taking a position offered to me in Midwest College of Oriental Medicine as a clinical supervisor and junior lecturer.
-He has been lecturing since 2010, and the college charged him with teaching Asian Philosophy, Tuina (Asian bodywork) and Accessory Technique classes as well as co-teaching in point location and needle technique classes.
-The college has also been grooming Mike in clinic to become one of the herbal lecturers in the future.
+After gaining much clinical experience to be fluent in Chinese Medicine, Mike continued to push himself to learn more by taking a position at the Midwest College of Oriental Medicine as a clinical supervisor and lecturer.
+He has been lecturing since 2010, and has taught diverse classes at the college, such as Asian Philosophy, Tuina (Asian bodywork), Acupuncture Point Location, Needling Techniques, Herbology, and Accessory Techniques.